 Furthermore, the Gov.uk website will not be able to advise you on filing your own divorce papers, how to complete the forms or what to put in them, they simply just provide the forms!

-We have award-winning divorce services, that help couples obtain a quick, easy and cheap divorce from as little as just £59 for a DIY Divorce.
+Divorce-Online has a range of award-winning divorce services that help couples obtain a quick, easy and cheap divorce from as little as just £59 for a DIY Divorce.

-However for complete peace of mind we recommend our Managed Divorce Service for £199 is the quickest and easiest way to obtain a divorce.
-We handle your entire divorce procedure whilst keeping you updated on the progress of your divorce.
+However for complete peace of mind we recommend our Managed Divorce Service for £199 – It’s the quickest and easiest way to obtain a divorce, because we handle your entire divorce procedure whilst keeping you fully updated on the progress.